Spiritdude/RepRapCloud/README.md

    status: "complete",
 }
 </pre>
+which you can process with JQuery (see next chapter).

 Since the main transportation layer is HTTP, you can use existing load-balancing software to distribute the tasks within one single IP.